-Saved as disclosed above, the remaining balances with the ultimate holding company and balances with fellow subsidiaries are unsecured, interest-free and repayable on demand.
+The balances with the ultimate holding company and fellow subsidiaries are unsecured, interestfree and repayable on demand.

-(c) The key management personnel of the Group comprises the directors of the company.
-Further details of directors' emoluments are included in note 7 to the financial statements.
+The key management personnel of the Group comprises the directors of the company.
+Further details of directors' emoluments are included in note 8 to the financial statements. (c)

-19. FINANCIAL INSTRUMENTS BY CATEGORY
+FINANCIAL INSTRUMENTS BY CATEGORY 18.